kopaka1822/ImageViewer/Docs/getting_started.md

 * A: switch to the filter tab and open a filter via 'Add Filter'
 * B: press 'Apply' to apply the changes
 * C: You can change the filter user parameters in the menu below

+The equation visibility user parameter can be used to selectively enable/disable a filter for a specific image equation.

 For more information on how to write your own filter, please refer to the [Filter Manual](filter_manual.md).